Wielbark, Warmian-Masurian Voivodeship: 19th century

-A Catholic church was built in 1878-1880.
+A Catholic church was built in 1878–1880.
 Wielbark was attached to the railway line Ortelsburg - Willenberg - Neidenburg (Nidzica) on 1 July 1900.

 20th century

 In the beginning of World War I, Willenberg was occupied by Russian troops in the Battle of Tannenberg (1914).
 On August 30, 1914, 16,100 Russian soldiers were captured in a battle near Willenberg.
 The commander of the Russian Second Army, General Samsonov, committed suicide in a forest just south of Willenberg.

-During the Polish-Soviet war, a plebiscite was organized to determine if the town should remain in Germany or be attached to Poland.
+During the Polish-Soviet war, a plebiscite was organized to determine if the town should remain in Germany or be attached to Poland, which just regained independence.
+The Germans attacked and terrorized local Poles both before and after the plebiscite.
 On July 11, 1920, 1,581 citizens voted to remain in Weimar Germany’s East Prussia and 24 to join the Second Polish Republic in the East Prussian plebiscite.
 Afterwards posters were hung out in the town demanding that “traitors who voted for Poland” leave the town within three days with their belongings.

 Due to the Nazi Party's significant success in Masuria in the 1932 elections, Adolf Hitler visited the area in April 1932 and gave a speech in the town.
 In August 1939, Germany introduced martial law in the region, which allowed for increasing and blatant persecution of Poles.